dydxprotocol/solo/docs/api.md

 signing, and added only after signing the message.

 The order data is hashed according to [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md).
 This includes the exact order format and version as well as information about the verifying contract and the chainId of the network.
+You can see working examples of signing in the [LimitOrders](https://github.com/dydxprotocol/solo/blob/master/src/modules/LimitOrders.ts) module of Solo.js.

 When creating your order you _must_ specify the takerAccountOwner as `x` and the takerAccountNumber as `y`, otherwise your order will be rejected. __TODO__: Replace with real owner/number when known.